Marketing analytics & reporting

 Easily build a marketing data warehouse with Whatagraph

 Previously known as Autopilot, Ortto markets itself as a global marketing company that helps clients collect unified customer information through its formidable CPD and segmented insights into the buyer’s journey.
-As an all-in-one solution, Ortto is best known for its automated email response, drag-and-drop personalized email builder, and breathtaking templates.
+As an all-in-one marketing data software, Ortto is best known for its automated email response, drag-and-drop personalized email builder, and breathtaking templates.

 Best known for: Automatic email responses